Shump/chat/server/README.md

 Simple chat client and server using websockets.

+Usage:
+  ./server [port_number]

+  where port_number is the port number to listen for incomming connections at.
+Defualting to 12345 if not specified.

 The client is written using html5 websockets using angular.js as it's framework.
 I'm relatively inexperienced in JavaScript so it is not very pretty code.

 The server is written in c++11 using the websocketspp and picojson libraries.